Inas X

-Inas X is an American songstress of Palestinian descent.
+Inas X is an American singer of Palestinian descent.
 She is best known for her singles "Love Is", which reached No. 12 in the Billboard dance club songs charts, and "Stupid" featuring PnB Rock.

 Career

 In November 2015, Inas X released "Love Is", which was later remixed by Remy Boy Monty.

 In September 2016, Inas X released "Stupid" featuring PnB Rock, with a music video that premiered on MTV.